ibm-cloud-docs/Cloudant/monitor/capacity.md

 ## View the current consumption of provisioned throughput capacity used
 {: #view-current-capacity-consumption}

 Use a GET method to the `/_api/v2/user/current/throughput` endpoint to see the current consumption of provisioned throughput capacity for an {{site.data.keyword.cloudant_short_notm}} instance.
 The current consumption shows the quantities of reads, writes, and global queries conducted against the instance for a given second.
-When you use this endpoint, it is a best practice to aggregate this data continuously over time to get a more comprehensive view of a {{site.data.keyword.cloudant_short_notm}} instance's throughput consumption patterns.
+When you use this endpoint, it is a best practice to aggregate this data continuously over time to get a more comprehensive view of an {{site.data.keyword.cloudant_short_notm}} instance's throughput consumption patterns.

 Method
 :  `GET`

 Path
 :  `/_api/v2/user/current/throughput`

 Response